pingchenchan/UsersList/README.md

 - [ ] Once the data is fetched successfully, display the list of users in the UserList component.
 - [ ] If there is an error during the API request, display an error message in the ErrorDisplay component.
 - [ ] Using MaterialUI to Make Web Pages Attractive and Responsive.
-- [ ] The UsersList has Expand/Collapse function, when the page becomes narrower, the table will shrink the columns to UserName only, the other columns can be viewed from the drop-down icon.
+- [ ] The UsersList has Expand/Collapse function, when the page becomes narrower, the table will shrink the columns to Name only, the other columns can be viewed from the drop-down icon.